phpbench/phpbench/docs/benchmark-runner.rst

 Overriding
 ----------

-The benchmark runner can also override the number of :ref:`revolutions` and :ref:`iterations` which will be executed:
+The benchmark runner can also override the number of :ref:`revolutions
+<revolutions>` and
+:ref:`iterations <iterations>` which will be executed:

 .. code-block:: bash